-- √ Stand-by pump is filled with lubricant (→5.6.2 Filling pump with lubricant) - Operate the stand-by pump at least once a week to avoid formation of permanent dents/setting on the hose.
+- √ Stand-by pump is filled with lubricant (→5.5.2 Filling pump with lubricant) - Operate the stand-by pump at least once a week to avoid hose setting, which may cause initial startup overloads.

 7. Maintenance

 Only trained service technicians should be employed for fitting and repair work.
 Present a pumped medium certificate (DIN safety data sheet or safety certificate) when requesting service.